LearnLib/alex/documentation/src/main/docs/contents/user-manual/symbol-management/README.md

 ### Restoring archived symbols

-Once you archived a symbol, it is not really removed from the database, instead, they are put into the symbol archived.
+Once you archived a symbol, it is not really removed from the database, instead, they are put into the symbol archive.
-Symbols cannot be deleted permanently, because they still might be referenced by e.g. learner results or test cases you have created.

 ![Symbols trash bin](./assets/symbols-archive.jpg)

-You can see all archived symbols in the archive overview which can be accessed via the item *Archive* in the sidebar.
+You can see all archived symbols in the overview which can be accessed via the item *Archive* in the sidebar.
-Here you can do here is to recover symbols or edit their name.
+Here, you can recover symbols, edit their names and permanently delete them.
+Note that it is only possible to delete a symbol permanently if the symbol is not still in use, for example in test reports or learning results.
-A recovered symbol is then moved into the default group.
+Further, recovered symbol is then moved into the default group.

 ### Export & import